avnet-iotconnect/avnet-iotc-mtb-ai-imagimob-rm/files/gesture-detection/gesture-controlled_viewer_setup.md

 |latitude|33.0020|
 |longitude|-96.7670|

-Create multiple webhook rules in IoTConnect with appropriate gestures and locations as needed.
+Create multiple webhook rules in /IOTCONNECT with appropriate gestures and locations as needed.

 ## Testing the Setup

-Trigger gestures via IoTConnect, and your S3-hosted webpage will respond dynamically, demonstrating a fully integrated IoT and cloud-powered gesture-controlled virtual experience.
+Trigger gestures via /IOTCONNECT, and your S3-hosted webpage will respond dynamically, demonstrating a fully integrated IoT and cloud-powered gesture-controlled virtual experience.